Opeyemi-Omotayo/shippex/README.md

 4. Dark Mode

--All screens dark mode are implemented, Just switch your mobile phone settings to dark mode to see the beauty ☺️
+- All screens dark mode are implemented, Just switch your mobile phone settings to dark mode to see the beauty ☺️

 5. State Management